-List down some of your favourite quotes, advice, or messages about [The Topic] and why these quotes resonate with you.
+List down some of your favorite quotes, advice, or messages about [The Topic] and why these quotes resonate with you.

 We love good quotes.
 It’s short and concise.
 It’s shareable.
 It’s quick to read and easy to digest.
 It’s straightforward.
-So, do you have some favourite quotes, advice, or messages about [The Topic] you’re about to write?
-You can compile them all into a blogpost and turn each quote into eye-pleasing visuals using free design app.
+So, do you have some favorite quotes, advice, or messages about [The Topic] you’re about to write?
+You can compile them all into a blog post and turn each quote into eye-pleasing visuals using a free design app.

 BLOGPOST IDEA #3.